DamianBudelewski/blog/content/blog/command-line-skills/index.md

 ##### How it looks like

 In this example I'm only using the shortcut to accept suggestions and expand aliases I explained earlier in this blog post.
-I am using the same shortcut for both of those and it works fine.
-Just to remind it's: `ctrl + space`
+Just to remind it's:
+- `space` - to expand an alias
+- `ctrl + space` - accept suggestion

 <p align="center">
   <img src="moving_cli.gif" style="border-radius: 2%;" width="100%" height="100%"/>